AmpersandTarski/documentation/prototypes/extensions/excelimporter.md

 # The Excel Importer
-The Excel Importer allows you to import data from an Excel file in a (working) prototype, effectively adding it to the population of a running prototype.
-This text is meant for the Ampersand user who has more population than can be dealt with by `POPULATION` statements.
-It is also useful if you have existing spreadsheets filled with tables, which you want to use as population in your Ampersand-script.
+ The Excel Importer allows you to import data from an Excel file in a (working) prototype.
+It adds the data in the spreadsheet to the population of a running prototype.
+You can do the same by `POPULATION` statements in your code, but importing from a spreadsheet saves a lot of coding effort.
+It is also useful if you have existing spreadsheets.
+In most cases a little effort is sufficient to prepare an existing spreadsheet for import in Ampersand.
 Please note that some editing of your Excel-file may be required, to make Ampersand understand how columns match Ampersand-relations.

 This text applies to the Ampersand tooling in the new framework (as of the March 2016 in branch_#228)